 "Campaign finance reform is not going to pass this year," Lott, R-Miss., told reporters.
 On Tuesday, the Senate blocked action on a bipartisan bill and on Lott's amendment to make it more difficult for unions to spend members' dues on political campaigns.Supporters of the legislation promised to keep pushing to eliminate huge contributions they say make all politicians look bad.

 "We don't intend to let the issue die," said Sen. John McCain, R-Ariz., a co-sponsor of the bill.

-Lott said he felt no public pressure to move on the McCain-Feingold bill and that he is not worried Republicans will be blamed for blocking it.
+Lott said he felt no public pressure to move on the bill McCain sponsored with Sen. Russell Feingold, D-Wis., which is supported by all 45 Democratic senators.
+Lott said he is not worried Republicans will be blamed for blocking it.

 "I am proud to accept responsibility for protecting the First Amendment free speech," he said.
 "I would be derelict in my duties if I allowed or supported an effort to take away the opportunity for people to participate in the election process, to advocate issues, to advocate candidates."

 The push to overhaul campaign finance rules is a Democratic "diversionary tactic" to "change the subject," Lott said.
 "The problem is not inadequate regulations or laws on the books in regard to campaign contributions.
 The problem is the laws have been broken."

 The Senate planned to hold another cloture vote on the McCain-Feingold bill later Wednesday.
 On Thursday, cloture votes were scheduled on both the bill and on Lott's union-dues amendment.